-The IAI at the International Symposium on Biodiversity and Climate Change
+The Lima 2014 Declaration on Biodiversity and Climate Change (English and Spanish)

 The Challenge of Global Change